raitulsams/dug-back-into-js/js-recap.md

 ### **Explanation**

 1. **Lexical Scope** means that a function knows about variables in the place where it was created.
-2. Normally, when a function runs, its local variables disappear after execution.
+2. Normally, when a function runs, its local variables (variables inside the function) disappear after execution.
 3. But **a closure keeps those variables alive** by remembering them, even if the outer function is gone.

 ---